Archbishop Gänswein: Benedict XVI’s Illness Is ‘Subsiding’

 Edward Pentin began reporting on the Pope and the Vatican with Vatican Radio before moving on to become the Rome correspondent for the National Catholic Register.
 He has also reported on the Holy See and the Catholic Church for a number of other publications including Newsweek, Newsmax, Zenit, The Catholic Herald, and The Holy Land Review, a Franciscan publication specializing in the Church and the Middle East.
 Edward is the author of “The Next Pope — The Leading Cardinal Candidates” to be published August 2020 by Sophia Institute Press, and “The Rigging of a Vatican Synod?
 An Investigation into Alleged Manipulation at the Extraordinary Synod on the Family”, published in 2015 by Ignatius Press.
 Follow him on Twitter @edwardpentin

-A skin disease that has been afflicting Pope Emeritus Benedict XVI is “subsiding” and he is doing better, his personal secretary Archbishop Georg Gänswein has said.
+A skin disease that has been afflicting Pope Emeritus Benedict XVI is “subsiding” and he is on the mend, his personal secretary Archbishop Georg Gänswein has said.

 Speaking at a cultural event in the Black Forest over the weekend, Archbishop Gänswein said the rash that could be seen on Benedict's face had lessened and his medication was reduced a few days ago, according to the Austrian Catholic news site Kath.net citing German media reports.